Shop by RoomBathroomShower Curtains

 Yes, fabric shower curtains need a liner to reduce your exposure to mold, mildew, and bacteria.
 However, there are 3 exceptions:

-You are able to wash your fabric shower curtain frequently to remove build up.
+2. You are able to wash your fabric shower curtain weekly to remove any build up of mold, mildew, or bacteria.

-You live in a very dry climate and the shower curtain isn’t touching anything that would keep it damp all day (like the side of a tub, for example.)
+3. You live in a very dry climate and the shower curtain isn’t touching anything that would keep it damp, like the side of a tub, so it dries completely every day.

 What is PEVA material?

-PEVA (polyethylene vinyl acetate), also known as EVA (ethylene vinyl acetate), is a polymer-based fabric.
-That means it comes from petroleum, and is made in a factory.
-It is very similar to polyester in some ways — it is a long, repeating chain of polymer molecules that make a soft, flexible fabric.
+PEVA (polyethylene vinyl acetate), also known as EVA (ethylene vinyl acetate), is a non-toxic plastic.
+It is a long, repeating chain of polymer molecules that make a soft, flexible fabric.
+It comes from petroleum, but is much safer for you than PVC because it doesn’t off-gas and it doesn’t require phthalates to soften it.

 What is EVA?